 Students are allowed only one magnet transfer each year.
 Students who wish to withdraw from CVHS during the school year must enroll at his or her zoned school.
-Prior to withdrawing from Carnegie Vanguard to enroll in another school, visit the principal or counselor who can offer assistance.
+Prior to withdrawing from Carnegie Vanguard to enroll in another school, visit the magnet coordinator and counselor who can offer assistance.
 The withdrawal process begins with an administrator.